databricks/terraform-provider-databricks/docs/resources/catalog_workspace_binding.md

 The following arguments are required:

-* `name` - Name of Catalog.
+* `catalog_name` - Name of Catalog.
 Change forces creation of a new resource.
-* `workspace` - ID of the workspace.
+* `workspace_id` - ID of the workspace.
 Change forces creation of a new resource.

 ## Import